gophercoders/website/content/lessons/KS2/lower/variables.md

 sequence from the beginning to the end.
 You did not need to tell the program to remember anything from one line to the next.

-To tell a program to remember something you need a _variable_.
+To tell a program to remember something you need a _variable_ - simply something that can vary.
 The variables are stored in the computers _memory_.

 A variable in a program does not last forever.
 It only exists while your program is running.
 Once your program ends the variable does not exist in the computers memory anymore.
-So if you turn your computer off and on again the variable will not exist in the computers memory any more.
+So if you turn your computer off and on again the variable will not exist in the computer's memory any more.

 This is different from the programs, photos and music on your computer.
 They do exist if you turn your computer off and on again.
-These are all called _files_ and they are stored on your computers _hard disk_ or _memory card_ or _memory stick_.
+These are all called _files_ and they are stored on your computer'ts _hard disk_ or _memory card_ or _memory stick_.

 The difference is that the computer uses a different type of memory for variables